wu-lee/rushkoff-archive/docs/_articles/0995-obamas-internet-misfire.md

 ---
 id: 995
 title: Obama's Internet Misfire
+subtitle:
 date: '2009-05-29T04:00:00.000Z'
-publication:
-  id: 6
-  title: The Daily Beast
+publication: The Daily Beast
-  slug: daily-beast
-  created_at: '2020-08-03T15:08:16.000Z'
-  updated_at: '2020-08-03T15:10:07.000Z'
-blurb: Neither President Obama's announcement Friday of a new "cyber czar" nor the Pentagon's simultaneous creation of a central "Cyber Command" from which to defend our nation's networks will be enough to bring us up to speed in a rapidly evolving global race for digital superiority.
+blurb: Neither President Obama's announcement Friday of a new \"cyber czar\" nor the Pentagon's simultaneous creation of a central \"Cyber Command\" from which to defend our nation's networks will be enough to bring us up to speed in a rapidly evolving global race for digital superiority.
 For while America is indeed falling behind in network security, the appointment of a czar to manage yet another highly centralized,